officialdanielamani/ESPWebConnect/README.md

 - Customizable dashboard with icons and colors.
 - Publishes and subscribes to MQTT topics.
 - Supports LittleFS for file storage.
-- Integrates WebSockets for real-time updates.
+- Integrates ESPAsyncwebserver and WebSockets for real-time updates.
 - Allows the addition of sensors, switches, and buttons to a customizable dashboard.

 ------------